miggomsi/course/README.md

   - sudo docker network create ltu.miguel.ganglia
   - sudo apt-get install jq

+Execute it:

+You have to do ( I will make the example with the runNetwork_GANGLIA.sh)

+  - sudo runNetwork_GANGLIA.sh
+  - runNetwork_GANGLIA.sh (this command you can use it if your user has been included in the docker group*)

+* To include your user in the docker group sudo usermod -aG docker myUserName

 runNetwork_GANGLIA.sh script creates the network and connects all the containers.

   - 1 gmetad container with gweb